The Hunting Party (Lost): On the Island

-That night, while Jack and Locke argue about whether to turn back or keep searching, they are met by the bearded boat captain who kidnapped Walt in "Exodus".
-The man calls them by name and apparently knows personal details about them.
-He tells them Walt is fine and that Michael will not find him.
+That night, while Jack and Locke argue about whether to turn back or keep searching, they are met by the bearded boat captain who previously kidnapped Walt.
+The man calls them by name and knows personal details about them.
+He says Walt is fine and Michael will not find him.
 The man adds, "This is not your island, this is our island, and the only reason you're living on it is because we let you live on it", and scolds them for "opening doors that they shouldn't be opening".
 He tells them to leave their weapons and go back, and that the Others will then leave them in peace.
-Jack refuses, believing the man is bluffing and that there aren't that many "Others".
-The man calls out to his unseen companions, and a dozen torches suddenly ignite, surrounding Jack and his fellow castaways.
+Jack refuses, believing the man is bluffing and that there are not that many "Others".
+The man calls out to his unseen companions, and a dozen torches ignite, surrounding Jack, Locke and Sawyer.
 The bearded man then calls for "Alex" to "bring her out".
 A bound-and-gagged Kate is brought forth, and the man puts a gun to her neck.
-It is revealed that Kate was captured as she secretly trailed Jack, Sawyer, and Locke.
-Faced with a difficult decision, Jack relents, and lays his weapons down.
+It is revealed that Kate was captured while secretly trailing Jack, Sawyer, and Locke.
+Jack relents, and lays his weapons down.
 Locke and Sawyer follow.
-Kate is let go and Sawyer removes her gag from her mouth and unties her and the Others leave, threatening to return if the castaways "cross the line."
-Sawyer tells the bearded man that the business between them isn't over.
+Kate is let go, and the Others leave, threatening to return if the castaways "cross the line."

 In the bunker, Hurley and Charlie go through the LP record collection, finding one by a group named Geronimo Jackson.
 Hurley then asks Charlie what chances he has with Libby, though Charlie is preoccupied thinking about Claire.
-On the beach, Jin and Sun talk and confess to each other that neither wants to be told what to do.
+On the beach, Jin and Sun confess to each other that neither wants to be told what to do.

 Upon returning to camp, Jack refuses to hear Kate's apology.
 Sawyer consoles her, saying he would have done the same thing if Jack had told him to stay behind.
-At the end of the episode, Jack speaks to Ana Lucia on the beach.
+Jack later speaks to Ana Lucia on the beach.
 He questions her about her past as a police officer and asks "How long would it take to train an army?".

 Reception

 19.13 million viewers watched the episode's first United States airing.
-The LA Times liked the Jack flashback and "that cool moment when the Others light their torches", but disliked the progress of the story and the cliffhanger that went nowhere.
+The LA Times liked the Jack flashback and "that cool moment when the Others light their torches", but disliked the progress of the story and the cliffhanger that "never went anywhere."